uli385899/My-Projects-Portfolio/Medium-Lab.md

   <img src="https://github.com/uli385899/My-Projects-Portfolio/blob/main/.assets/nmap-medium-2.png">

   Starting from the pings to verify our host was responding to the three different nmap scans, I managed to be under 75 alerts before being blocked from the defenses.
-I'd say it was a pretty successful testing.
+I'd say it was a pretty successful testing!

 </details>